CausaLM: Causal Model Explanation Through Counterfactual Language Models: Results

 In the \textit{Adjectives} experiments (Table \ref{tab:results-sentiment}) we see that the effect of \textit{Adjectives} on sentiment classification is prominent even in the \textit{Balanced} setting, suggesting that \textit{Adjectives} change the classifier's output class probability distribution by $0.397$ on average.
 While the bias introduced in the \textit{Gentle} setting did not affect the degree to which the classifier relies on \textit{Adjectives} in its predictions ($\text{ATE}_{gt}(O) = 0.397$ in the \textit{Balanced} case and $\text{ATE}_{gt}(O) = 0.376$ in the \textit{Gentle} case), it certainly did in the \textit{Aggressive} setting ($\text{ATE}_{gt}(O) = 0.634$ in the \textit{Aggressive} case).
-Interestingly, the effect of \textit{Adjectives} on the classifier slightly decreased in the \textit{Gentle} setting compared to the \textit{Balanced} setting, suggesting that the model was not fooled by the weak correlation between the number of \textit{Adjectives} and the positive label.
+Interestingly, the effect of \textit{Adjectives} on the classifier is similar in the \textit{Balanced} and \textit{Gentle} settings, suggesting that the model was not fooled by the weak correlation between the number of \textit{Adjectives} and the positive label.
 When this correlation is increased, as was done in the \textit{Aggressive} setting, the effect increases by $60\%$ (from $\text{ATE}_{gt}(O) = 0.397$ in the \textit{Balanced} case to $\text{ATE}_{gt}(O) = 0.634$ in the \textit{Aggressive} case).

 In all three settings of the \textit{Adjectives} experiments, our $\text{TReATE}(O,CF)$ estimator is very similar to the $\text{ATE}_{gt}(O)$, and the gap between the two remains at $3\%$ (absolute).
 Similar patterns can be observed in the \textit{Gender} and \textit{Race} experiments(Table \ref{tab:results-POMS}).
 For both the \textit{Gender} and \textit{Race} concepts, we successfully approximate the $\text{ATE}_{gt}(O)$ with our $\text{TReATE}(O,CF)$ with a maximal error of $3.9\%$ (absolute) and an average error of $2.6\%$ (absolute).
 Similar to our observation in the \textit{Adjectives} case, in the \textit{Gender} and \textit{Race} cases the effect of the \textit{Gentle} bias on the extent to which the classifier relies on the \textit{treated concept} is very small.
 For both \textit{Gender} and \textit{Race}, the effect in the \textit{Gentle} setting is only slightly higher than that observed in the \textit{Balanced} setting ($1\%$ and $1.3\%$ absolute increase in $\text{ATE}_{gt}(O)$).